Morrocoy National Park

 • Location: Morrocoy National Park, Venezuela

-• Unique Features: Archipelago of over 50 islands, vibrant coral reefs, mangrove forests
+• Unique Features: Archipelago of numerous islands, vibrant coral reefs, mangrove forests

 • Best Time to Visit: Dry season (December to April)

-• How to Get There: Fly to Simon Bolivar International Airport in Caracas, then take a domestic flight or private transfer to Josefa Camejo International Airport in Punto Fijo.
-From Punto Fijo, hire a taxi or rent a car to reach Tucacas.
+• How to Get There: Fly to Simón Bolívar International Airport in Caracas, then drive or fly to Josefa Camejo International Airport in Punto Fijo.
+From there, travel to Tucacas.

 • Top Activities: Snorkeling and diving, beach hopping, wildlife spotting